 The team goes out with a tranquilizer gun and, sure enough, they find the wolf.
 They tranquilize it and steal some hair, create the complicated formula, and go back to the house.
 Jesco and Mole stay outside with a "We'll hold the fort out here, you go get 'em, sport."
 Ignatius J. goes in alone, is attacked by his mother, and ends up just splashing the potion down her throat.
 The rest of the team comes in after the fight is over, with the dog, and pretty much says, "Yeah, we heard you scream, but we also saw the dog, and we thought that you had this on your own, so good job.
 Kudos.
 Go team."
 Then the mom didn't remember anything and it all ended happy ever after.

 "Telling a parent that you think they might be turning into a murderous night creature sure isn't an easy thing to do."

 "But she picked me up like I was a newborn baby.
 Or like she was Arnold Schwarzenegger."

 "'This isn't Gilligan's Island,' I groused."
 I just can't believe it.
 A Gilligan's Island reference?
 That show is before my generation.

 Did...
 Uh...
 Did You Even Go to School?:

 Nothing.
 It's crazy, considering the book, but I actually couldn't find anything that fit the topic.

 Conclusion: Despite the constant oddities and bad characters, this was actually a pretty good children's horror book.
 It was suspenseful, and that's more than I can say for most other Shivers books.
 It's one of the better installments, which is really kinda sad because it's not that great.
 Overall, props to M.D.
-Spencer on this one, because even that dream sequence didn't completely ruin the book.
+Spenser on this one, because even that dream sequence didn't completely ruin the book.